FELLIG SCHWARTZ,

 Q: An individual is the owner and operator of a tractor-trailer and performs transportation services for a logistics company.
 The owner-operator substantially controls the key aspects of the work.
 However, the logistics company has installed, at its own expense, a device that limits the maximum speed of the owner-operator's vehicle and monitors the speed through GPS.
 The company limits the owner-operator's speed in order to comply with federally mandated motor carrier safety regulations and to ensure that she complies with local traffic laws.
 The company also requires the owner-operator to meet certain contractually agreed-upon delivery deadlines, and her contract includes agreed-upon incentives for meeting, and penalties for missing, the deadlines.

-Q: Can private employers legally require COVID-19
+Q: Can private employers require COVID-19

 vaccinations for their employees?